 - In December 2009, the EPA determined that emissions of carbon dioxide, methane and certain other GHGs endanger public health and the environment because emissions of such gases are, according to the EPA, contributing to warming of the Earth's atmosphere and other climatic changes.
 In October 2015, the EPA finalized the Clean Power Plan ("CPP"), which tried to impose additional obligations on the power generation sector to reduce GHG emissions.
 In August 2019, the EPA finalized the repeal of the 2015 regulations and replaced them with the Affordable Clean Energy rule ("ACE"), which designates heat rate improvement, or efficiency improvement, as the best system of emissions reduction for carbon dioxide from existing coal-fired electric utility generating units.
 In 2021, the U.S. Court of Appeals for the District of Columbia struck down the ACE rule but did not reinstate the former CPP regulation.
-In June 2022, the CPP was struck down by the United States Supreme Court, which held that Congress did not grant EPA the authority to devise emissions caps based on the generation-shifting approach the EPA took in the CPP.
-In May 2023, the EPA proposed to vacate the ACE rule and establish control methods to reduce the GHG emissions of power generation sector through control methods that include carbon capture and storage, low-GHG hydrogen co-firing and natural gas co-firing. - In August 2020, the EPA rescinded methane and volatile organic compound emissions standards for new and modified oil and gas transmission and storage infrastructure previously promulgated in 2016, as well as methane limits for new and modified oil and gas production and processing equipment.
+In June 2022, the CPP was struck down by the U.S. Supreme Court, which held that Congress did not grant EPA the authority to devise emissions caps based on the generation-shifting approach the EPA took in the CPP.
+In May 2023, the EPA proposed to vacate the ACE rule and establish control methods to reduce the GHG emissions of power generation sector through control methods that include carbon capture and storage, low-GHG hydrogen co-firing and natural gas co-firing.
+In April 2024, the EPA published rules to regulate greenhouse gas emissions from fossil fuel-fired power plants (Clean Power Plan 2.0), which faced immediate criticism and challenges. - In August 2020, the EPA rescinded methane and volatile organic compound emissions standards for new and modified oil and gas transmission and storage infrastructure previously promulgated in 2016, as well as methane limits for new and modified oil and gas production and processing equipment.
 The EPA also relaxed requirements for oil and gas operators to monitor emissions leaks.
 However, in November 2021, the EPA proposed new source performance standards ("NSPS") updates and emission guidelines to reduce methane and other pollutants from the oil and gas industry.
 In December 2022, the EPA issued a supplemental proposal to update, strengthen, and expand the November 2021 NSPS updates and further reduce methane and other pollutants from the oil and gas industry.
 The final rule was issued in December 2023.
 The EPA has also adopted rules requiring the reporting of GHG emissions from specified large GHG emission sources in the U.S., including oil and natural gas systems.
 In July 2023, the EPA proposed to add reporting that would capture "other large release events" such as abnormal methane emission events that are not fully accounted for using existing methods.
+There is ongoing D.C.
+Circuit litigation for these standards, and in October 2024, the U.S. Supreme Court denied industry and state petitioners' applications to stay the implementation of the rule while merits of the challenges are litigated.
+Additionally, at the end of 2024, EPA announced proposed amendment to the NSPS with additional emissions standards and limitations for GHGs and other hazardous air pollutants.